mattermost/docs/source/collaborate/team-keyboard-shortcuts.rst

 Team navigation
 ---------------

-The following keyboard shortcuts are supported in all `supported browsers </install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost Desktop App.
+The following keyboard shortcuts are supported in all :ref:`supported browsers <install/software-hardware-requirements:software requirements>` and in the Mattermost Desktop App.

 +-------------------------------------------+--------------------------------------+----------------------------------------------+
 | On Windows & Linux                        | On Mac                               | Description                                  |